William Hill Review

 Other promotions are decent from William Hill and for me this is an area the company have improved on a lot of late.
 In addition to the enhanced odds promotions (discussed below in the odds section) you can also get best odds guarantees on Horse and Greyhound racing, but many do this now.
 Every now and again around big events William Hill do throw a cracking offer in so do keep an eye out at the very least.

-Hill's are quite realible for decent free bet clubs, horse racing bonuses, goalscorer deals and acca deals and this year William Hill are giving punters who bet £20 or a week on 4+ football accas a £5 free bet each week, its called the Offer Club.
+Hill's are quite reliable for decent free bet clubs, 15% horse racing win bonuses during both the flat (2 Clear) and jump season (High 5), goalscorer deals and acca deals and this year William Hill are giving punters who bet £20 or a week on 4+ football accas a £5 free bet each week, its called the Offer Club.

 Casino Offer - Up To £300 Bonus